rajkthakur/Identity/README.md

-# Identity
+# movie-list-app

-This is to include all my personal details and later aimed to include the blog as well.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+Running `grunt test` will run the unit tests with karma.